Pakistani top court rejects bid to bar opposition leader Imran Khan

-ISLAMABAD (Reuters) - Pakistan’s Supreme Court cleared opposition leader Imran Khan on Friday of accusations of failing to declare assets, but barred his party’s secretary general from parliament.

-The top court dismissed a petition to disqualify the cricket hero as an MP, months after his rival, former Prime Minister Nawaz Sharif, was removed from parliament by the court on similar charges.
+ISLAMABAD, Dec 15 (Reuters) - Pakistan’s Supreme Court on Friday dismissed a petition to disqualify cricket hero and opposition leader Imran Khan from parliament for not declaring assets, months after former Prime Minister Nawaz Sharif was removed by the court on a similar charge.

+The ruling was hailed as a vindication by Khan’s opposition Pakistan Tehreek-e-Insaf (PTI) party but drew questions from Sharif’s ruling Pakistan Muslim League-Nawaz, which had filed the case.

+The two parties will contest general elections in 2018, along with the Pakistan People’s Party and several smaller parties.

 “No dishonesty or omission can be attributed to (Khan).
 This petition has no merits and is hereby dismissed,” Chief Justice Saqib Nisar told the court.